Stray Cats, Community Cats, and TNR in IL

-When you find a cat outside, before taking any steps you want to evaluate if the cat is a community cat, feral cat, or a stray from a home.
-And as always, do not approach an outside cat without taking proper precautions to protect from bites, scratches, or other injury to you or the cat.
+Step one is to evaluate if the cat is a community cat, feral cat, or a stray from a home.
+Do not approach an outdoor cat without taking proper precautions against bites, scratches, or other injury to you or the cat.

-• If the cat is extremely fearful, hides, hisses, or is aggressive when you move into its space, the cat is likely unsocialized and TNR should be practiced to keep cat population under control and healthy.
-Unsocialized (sometimes known as “feral”) cats fear humans and can not be placed in human homes for adoption.
-Read more about common misconceptions about feral cats.
+- If the cat is extremely fearful or aggressive, or else it hides or hisses, it is likely unsocialized.
+TNR (more information below) should be practiced to keep cat population healthy and under control.
+Unsocialized – sometimes known as “feral” – cats fear humans and cannot be placed in human homes for adoption.
+Read more about common misconceptions regarding feral cats here.

-• If you is not aggressive when you are near it, the cat is likely a community cat and TNR should be practiced to keep the colony population healthy.
-Community cats have been exposed to humans but still might not be able to placed for adoption.
+- If the cat is not aggressive, it is likely a community cat, and TNR should be practiced to keep the colony population healthy.
+Community cats have been exposed to humans but still might not be a good fit for adoption.
 Some animal rescues have barn or farm cat programs, which might also be an option for community cats.

-• If the cat is friendly, comes up to you and asks for pets, rubs up against you, walks with their tail in the air, or comes out when you feed them, the cat is likely a stray and has been socialized with people.
+- If the cat is friendly, comes up to you and asks for pets, rubs up against you, walks with their tail in the air, or comes out when you feed them, the cat is likely a socialized stray.
 Stray cats should be taken to a vet or animal control to be scanned for a microchip.
 If they aren’t chipped, they can be turned over to a rescue organization for adoption (see A.R.F.’s owner surrender/pet relinquishment process).

 Read more about feral, stray, and free-roaming cats from the National Feline Research Council.